How to use the lunar calculator

 - Dec (Declination): equatorial coordinate analogous to celestial latitude, in degrees DD:MM:SS.

-- Ecliptic longitude λ: coordinate on the ecliptic, base of lunar computations.
+- Ecliptic longitude λ: coordinate along the ecliptic, the base of lunar computations.

-- Ecliptic latitude β: Moon's offset relative to the ecliptic.
+- Ecliptic latitude β: the Moon's displacement from the ecliptic.

-- Geometric/apparent altitude: height above the horizon without/with atmospheric refraction.
+- Geometric/apparent altitude: elevation above the horizon, without/with atmospheric refraction.

 - Azimuth: horizontal direction measured from North (0°), East (90°), South (180°), West (270°).